ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Establishing multiplexed connections {#establish-mux}

 Multiplexing several Connections over a single underlying transport connection requires that the Connections to be multiplexed belong to the same Connection Group (as is indicated by the application using the Clone call).
-When the underlying transport connection supports multi-streaming, the Transport System can map each Connection in the Connection Group to a different stream.
+When the underlying transport connection supports multi-streaming, the Transport Services System can map each Connection in the Connection Group to a different stream.
-Thus, when the Connections that are offered to an application by the Transport System are multiplexed, the Transport System may implement the establishment of a new Connection by simply beginning to use a new stream of an already established transport connection and there is no need for a connection establishment procedure.
+Thus, when the Connections that are offered to an application by the Transport Services API are multiplexed, the Transport Services implementation can establish a new Connection by simply beginning to use a new stream of an already established transport Connection and there is no need for a connection establishment procedure.
 This, then, also means that there may not be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.
-Therefore, when the Initiate action of a Transport System is called without Messages being handed over, it cannot be guaranteed that the other endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event may not be called upon an active endpoint's Inititate.
+Therefore, when the Initiate action of a Transport Service API is called without Messages being handed over, it cannot be guaranteed that the Remote Endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event might not be called upon an active Initate endpoint's Inititate.
-Instead, calling the ConnectionReceived event may be delayed until the first Message arrives.
+Instead, calling the ConnectionReceived event could be delayed until the first Message arrives.

 ## Handling connectionless protocols {#connectionless-racing}